 - Hitting a bystander while trying to subdue an unruly patron

-Assault & Battery
+Assault And Battery

 Security personnel can also be charged with assault and battery if they use excessive force.
 There are occasions when a security guard or bouncer will use more force than necessary to subdue or remove a person from the premises.
-In some cases, the personnel does not even have to physically touch the victim.
+In some cases, the security worker does not even have to physically touch the victim.